 As we can see the container process is running in the host OS.
 And since there is isolation via namespaces container has its own little view of the world.
 We have a view of the containers isolated view.

 We immediately see dummyContainer running, its process ID, and its resource consumption list.
 Let’s login into the container and see the isolated view.

 sudo lxc-console –n <container-name> sudo lxc-console –n dummyContainer.

 Once we login into the container, let’s check the process list by running ps –aux.
 We’ll see a limited set of process running.
-The host OS process are not seen from the container while, the host OS will show all the process running in containers as they are actually running on host OS with isolated namespaces.
+The host OS process is not seen from the container while the host OS will show all the process running in containers as they are actually running on host OS with isolated namespaces.

 The host OS can manipulate the containers live because this is simply a process to the host OS.